louisponet/Overseer.jl/README.md

 ECS can be implemented in a lot of ways, each with slightly different behaviors.
 This is a small introduction to the specifics of this implementation, since it's important to understand it to be used effectively.

 ### Entity
-Purely an identifier, an index.
+Purely an identifier, used as an index.

 ### Component & ComponentData
 The data that can be attached to Entities is a subtype of `ComponentData` and is stored in `Component`.
 An `Entity` can be used as an index into the `Component` to retrieve its data.
 Each `ComponentData` should be purely a store for data, with no more logic attached to it than for creation and accessing.

-### System & SystemStage
+### System & Stage
 This where all the logic should take place.
 Each system should be an empty struct [(except for maybe holding settings info)](https://github.com/louisponet/Glimpse.jl/blob/43d9e0d6f116343324b4a083d3cb80943225ac4e/src/systems/rendering/depthpeeling.jl#L18) that subtypes `System` and overloads 2 functions:
-- `Overseer.update(::System, m::AbstractOverseer)`
+    - `Overseer.update(::System, m::AbstractLedger)`
     - `Overseer.requested_components(::System)`

-The first one will be used to perform each update, i.e. perform the system's main logic, while the latter is used when the system is added to an `AbstractOverseer` to make sure that all `Component`s that the system cares for are present.
+The first one will be used to perform each update, i.e. perform the system's main logic, while the latter is used when the system is added to an `AbstractLedger` to make sure that all `Component`s that the system cares for are present.

-Systems are then grouped together into a `SystemStage` which is really just a `Pair{Symbol, Vector{System}}`, which is just to allow for updating specific groups of systems together if desired.
+Systems are then grouped together into a `Stage` which is really just a `Pair{Symbol, Vector{System}}`, which is just to allow for updating specific groups of systems together if desired.

-### AbstractOverseer
+### AbstractLedger
-All Entities, Components and SystemStages are grouped in an `AbstractOverseer` which takes care of creating new entities, accessing components, updating systems and generally making sure that everything runs.
+All Entities, Components and Stages are grouped in an `AbstractLedger` which takes care of creating new entities, accessing components, updating systems and generally making sure that everything runs.

 ## Example
 To get a better understanding of how all of this works, it's best to see it in action in an example.